zhaosz/PanzerWar/README.md

 ## Installation
+> 1.Install git large file storage [Download git-lfs](https://git-lfs.github.com)
-> Fork to your repository and clone from your repository！
+> 2.Fork to your repository and clone from your repository！

 **Then open the project with Unity3D (Unity 2017.x)
 **